-4. The rest is the same above, but now it will only take a couple of seconds to clone a forest.
+4. The rest is the same above, but now it will only take less than a minute to clone a forest.

 Normally '1' and '2' above is something you will only do once.
 Also if you ignore step '2', then you will still get the latest from official git trees, since repo will also check for updates that aren't at the local reference.